imfunniee/gitfolio/README.md

 $ node blog --title my-first-blog
 ```

 This will create a `my-first-blog` folder inside `blog`.
-Inside `my-first-blog` you will find an `index.html` file which will all the necessary elements for writing a blog.
+Inside `my-first-blog` you will find an `index.html` file which contains all the necessary elements for writing a blog.
 Customize the content of the file to write your first blog.

 This also adds it to `blog.json` file.
 This files helps in showing blogs on your personal website as cards.
 You could customize the file content to match your current blog.